fdazen/fda-documentation/sources_of_business.md

-  - Choose a priority, and select your options form the scroll down menus: in my example below, I am setting up the system so that all reservations coming from Channel _FDX2_, having the tag _EQC_ will need to merge into Source of Business Category _Expedia_:
+  - Choose a priority, and select your options form the scroll down menus: in my example below, I am setting up the system so that all reservations coming from Channel _Siteminder_, having the tag _EQC_ will need to merge into Source of Business Category _Expedia_:

 ![Sources_7.png]({{site.baseurl}}/images/Sources_7.png)